evokegaming/guides/process/deploy/README.md

    from the remote tracking branch (`origin/...`) to avoid human error and to follow convention.

-   If there is a merge conflict or potential semantic conflict, get the author to rebase on lastest `master`.
-If there is still a merge conflict or semantic conflict, see if conflicting branch can be moved to next deploy opportunity.
+   If there is a non-trivial syntactic merge conflict or potential semantic merge conflict, get the author to rebase on lastest `master` or other good base.
+If the problem persists or the author is unavailable, see if conflicting branch can be moved to next deploy opportunity.
 If conflict resolution must happen, handle with care.
 Keep the conflicts section of the commit message by uncommenting it.

 3. Run all tests.